manwar/python-guide/unit-testing.md

     def test_return_FizzBuzz_when_15_passed_in():
         assert checkFizzBuzz(15, "FizzBuzz")

-With the new unit test, we are in the `RED` phase
+With the new unit test, we are in the `RED` phase.

     test_fizzbuzz.py::test_return_1_when_1_passed_in PASSED
     test_fizzbuzz.py::test_return_2_when_2_passed_in PASSED